ryanwhitman/ronaphp/README.md

 # RonaPHP
-RonaPHP is a MVC framework.
+RonaPHP is a MVC PHP framework.

-## Version
+## Current Version
 .5.4.0